 I love it when others get pleasure from my images.
 Sometimes, someone will say, “Uh!” when they see one of my images.
 That, for me, is the highest form of praise.

-I studied CS and fine arts in college.
-I think it may have contributed to my insights in composition.
-My main art form was music, which I played semi-professionally for a while.
-I have now traded my guitar for a camera.
-It feels as though the camera is my instrument and the image my song.
-In my images, I try to embrace and reflect the harmony and rhythm of the world around me.
+I studied fine arts in school.
+I think it contributed to my insights in composition.
+My main art form was music, which I played professionally for 25 years.
+Eventually, I traded my guitar for a camera.
+Now, it feels like the camera is my instrument and the image my song.
+In my images, I try to embrace the harmony and rhythm of the world around me.